 In as little as 24 months, you can have your Master of Healthcare Administration degree and be ready for the next step in your career.
+Online format with synchronous and optional face-to-face meetings.

 - Classes take place on TWU’s Dallas and Houston campuses